 - Click + at the side ****of the page or ••• and select **New Subtrail**

-- You can also drag-and-drop a Trail onto the Trailhead to nest it inside
+- You can also drag-and-drop one Trail onto another Trail to nest it inside

 Keyboard users: